 Social media is a great tool to connect people, make us laugh and learn something new, but it also sends messages we must achieve perfection in order to be happy.
 Every once in a while someone will say to me, “Your life seems so perfect.”
 My life is full and abundant, but I work at it each day.
 There have been a few times in my life when I wasn’t sure I could face another day.
 Thankfully, God has given me a reprieve, at least for the moment, from sadness, loss, and grief.

-It’s a personal story, revealing things about me you may not know, along with practical tips that have been helpful to me in learning to move through my grieving.
-It’s a faith journey that has not been easy, but along the way I’ve learned alot about life and God’s love for me.
+I hope you will take time today to hear my personal story, revealing things about me you may not know, along with practical tips that have been helpful to me in learning to move through my grieving.
+It’s a faith journey that has not been easy, but along the way, I’ve learned a lot about life and God’s love for me.
 It’s about finding gratitude in the pain.
-To all the people struggling with loss and emptiness during this week of Thanksgiving, we hear your prayers and lift you up toward the Lord.
+To all the people struggling with loss and emptiness during this week of Thanksgiving, I will say a prayer for you.